Piyushgarg06/MERN-summer-25/jsLearningDailyProgress/README.md

 - Data types
 - Type conversion
 - Stack vs Heap memory
-- Strings, numbers, and math module
+- Strings, numbers, and the math module
 - Date and time
 - Arrays and array methods
 - Objects and object methods